Effect on normalized graph Laplacian spectrum by motif attachment and duplication: Introduction

 \section{Introduction}

-Now a days spectral graph theory is playing an important role to analyze the structure of real networks \cite{Vukadinovic2002,BanerjeeJostc,BanerjeeJost2007}.
-It has been shown that how the graph evolutions can be described from different eigenvalues which leads to build hypothesis to explain biological and other processes that reform the connectivities in an underlying graph of a network \cite{BanerjeeJost2008b,BanerjeeJost2009}.
-Duplication of an induced subgraph and coupling (joining) of a (smaller) graph into the existing graph, are two biologically relevant evolutionary porousnesses \cite{BanerjeeJost2009}, are interest of our study.
-Here we intensively investigate the production of eigenvalue 1 and others, which are mostly observed in the real (biological and other) networks \cite{BanerjeeJosta,BanerjeeJostc}, by the above mentioned graph operations.\\
+Nowadays, spectral graph theory is playing an important role to analyze the structure of real networks \cite{BanerjeeJost2009, BanerjeeJost2007, GkantsidisMihailZegura2003, Mieghem2011, NadakuditiNewman2012,WS}.
+The underlying graph of biological and other real networks evolves with time.
+The evolutionary mechanisms may lead to the construction of certain local structures (motif) that could be described by different eigenvalues of normalized graph Laplacian \cite{BanerjeeJosta, Vukadinovic2002}.
+Duplication of a group of genes \cite{HuynenBork1998,Wagner2003} and horizontal \cite{Dutta02, Jain02} gene transfer may cause the existence of repetitive-motif and attachment of a distinct small network, respectively, in an existing biological network \cite{UriAlon, ShellmanEtAl, Sole, Wagner2003}.
+Two graph operations, motif doubling and attachment of a smaller graph into the existing graph, are interest of our study.
+Here we intensively investigate the emergence of particular eigenvalues such as eigenvalue 1 and other by the above-mentioned graph operations.\\